 "They go to bed with Gilda but wake up with me."

 Falling in love with a painting is easy; your anima projects right onto it like a silver screen.
 But if the painting comes to life (as you so devoutly and ill-advisedly wish) all of a sudden it's not a projection screen but a dark, swirling muddy mess of paint that never dries and thinks you're beneath her social class... or at any rate you think she thinks that.
-Detective Dana Andrews falls in love with her image while investigating her murder, but when his unconscious feminine ego is suddenly off the canvas and replaced by a real woman's byzantine reality he's suddenly shorn of footing.
+Detective Dana Andrews falls in love with Laura via her image while investigating her murder, but when Laura appears suddenly off the canvas and replaced by a real woman in a boxy raincoat and sour wet expression she's no longer an anima, and he's disappointed as well as intimidated.
+Naturally his anima is going to have to pick more reliable projection screens if he wants to develop an unhealthy obsession - hence her preference for dead celebrities like Marilyn Monroe (like Poe for his Lost Lenore), who will hopefully not suddenly return from the grave and demand you get a job or take out the trash.

 b.
 Rebecca (1940)

 The painting / initialed sundries, and sumptuous bedroom of truly dead Rebecca on the other hand is so fogged up in anima-projection that her still living and ever-brooding Laurence Olivier all but ignores his real life new young wife, played by Joan Fontaine.
-He loves young Fontaine at least in part because she seems pliable, young and adrift, a good canvas for anima projection, whereas Rebecca was a monster.
-Still, a ghost overflows all screens and no real woman can compete, lest she become more ruthless and wicked than Rebecca herself.
+He loves young Fontaine at least in part because she seems pliable, young and as anti-anima as possible.
+Meanwhile Rebecca's ghost overflows all screens and no real woman can compete lest she become more ruthless and wicked than Rebecca herself.

 C. Ligeia - Tomb of Ligeia (1964)

-All of the Corman-Poe cycle films are filthy with devolved animas but as the morbid end game of the de-evolution of a psyche where the anima projection screen endured even into death, Ligeia takes the metaphor deep.
-In Laura the woman in the painting was still alive; in Rebecca dead; and in Ligeia undead, alive in cat form and hot corpse-spirit possession form, i.e. abstracted into necrophilia (this is one of the few films where 'pussy-whipped' is a genuine action).
+All of the Corman-Poe cycle films are filthy with devolved animas but as the morbid end game of the de-evolution of a psyche where the anima projection screen endures even into death, Ligeia takes the metaphor deep.
+In Laura the woman in the painting was still alive, in Rebecca dead, and in Ligeia undead, alive in cat form and hot corpse-spirit possession form, i.e. abstracted into necrophilia (this is one of the few films where 'pussy-whipped' is a genuine action).

 11. Christine Gordon as Jessica Holland in I Walked with a Zombie (1943)

 Jessica is a great example of the unassimilated anima; the one that will not fade all the way back into the shadows nor merge into the male consciousness even in part; thus she is a cross between the madwoman in the attic ala Jane Eyre and the painting of Rebecca.
-She was evidently Rebecca-esque in life--i.e. manipulative, slutty, and bi-polar--and now she is halfway into becoming as dead as Rebecca and yet as immortal as her own (nonexistent) painting.
-Laura comes back intact, forcing Dana eventually out of the spell.
-But Jessica comes back as a zombie, halfway to image halfway to life, and and as an anima serves only to cockblock her nurse and tear a tropical island family apart, all while Calypso singer Sir Lancelot recounts her misdeeds in his honeyed, irresistible voice.
+She was evidently Rebecca-esque in life--i.e. manipulative, slutty, and bi-polar--and now she is halfway into becoming as dead as Rebecca, as undead as Ligeia, and as immortal as her own (nonexistent) painting.
+And as an anima she serves only to cockblock her nurse and tear a tropical island family apart, all while Calypso singer Sir Lancelot recounts her misdeeds in his honeyed, irresistible voice.

 I'm not the first to question Leo's insistence on dead wives: check out Nathaniel R's awesome Dead Wives Club poster above.
 The question is, why?
 An anima has actually more power in her 'dead' state, yet is less of a threat; she is neither bound up in the eternal sleep of zombie Jessica and the sleeping Snow White nor alive like Laura or Bardot.
 She is free to rule the psyche of the 'male' consciousness without worry of clashing with the 'real' thing.
 In other words, unlike Dana Andrews in Laura, Leo never has to worry about his obsession suddenly coming to life and doing un-anima things like taking too long in the bathroom or nagging him about his drinking.
 He can just stay up late and guzzle hooch and stare at her framed photo--eyes welling up with tears.
-This is the ideal state for all lazy males - the dead wife allows all the anima interaction to occur deep down in the dream state, so she can't embarass you in front of your friends.
-And it's a great excuse for binge drinking... and not stretching as an actor.
+This is the ideal state for all actors afraid of being upstaged or getting too intimate and open, i.e. unmanly; the dead wife allows all the anima interaction to occur deep down in the dream state, so she can't embarrass you in front of your friends.
+And it's a great excuse for binge drinking... and not stretching.
+Amen

 Interesting commentary.